What Does An Executive Coach Do?

 Simply put, coaching is about helping someone to become more effective in their life and work.
 As with mentoring, this primarily happens through one-to-one conversations.

-A typical example of coaching would be a client employing a coach for a defined number of sessions to address a specific challenge or achieve a particular aim, such as improving work-life balance.
+A typical example of coaching would be a client employing a coach for a defined number of sessions to address a specific challenge or achieve a particular aim, such as an executive employing a leadership coach to help improve their work-life balance.

 Coaching and Mentoring Differences Made Simple